 Holy Week opens on Palm Sunday (Dimanche des Rameaux), considered one of the twelve great feasts of the liturgical year.
 It is a festive Sunday because it celebrates Christ’s triumphal entry into Jerusalem, welcomed by the people holding palms.
 The faithful bring palm branches on this day, and the priest blesses them.
 However, Jesus’ coming to Jerusalem marks the beginning of the Passion of Christ, towards which he voluntarily moves.

-From Holy Monday to Holy Wednesday, there is no special ceremony in the Catholic Church, except possibly the Chrism Mass (messe chrismale), which may take place on Tuesday morning.
+From Holy Monday to Holy Wednesday, there is no special ceremony in the Catholic Church, except possibly the Chrism Mass (la messe chrismale), which may occur on Tuesday morning.
 During this service, the bishops bless the holy oils and make the sacred chrism in the cathedrals.

 Maundy Thursday in France